overload-development-community/olmod/README.md

 $ make olmod.so
 ```

-Build the GameMod.dll file containing the game logic:
+Build the GameMod.dll file containing the game logic (requires the `mcs` compiler, usually found in packages `mono-dev` or `mono-mcs`):

 ```
 $ cd linux